 A lot of my work has been graphic novel anthologies from the Vancouver-based publisher Cloudscape Comics, where I’ve been a writer on nine anthologies and an editor on five.

 A lonely young girl finds a mysterious idol washed up on the shore.
-The idol becomes her only friend and convinces her to perform certain… deeds.
+The idol becomes her only friend, it seems to talk to her, and eventually convinces the girl that she needs to perform certain ceremonies….
 Art by Jeri Weaver.
 Published in Bones of the Coast, an anthology of horror comics set in BC.

-A huntress pursues a unicorn through the savannah, believing that its horn is her chance at freedom.
-When she finally confronts the wild creature, the huntress is also forced to confront herself.
+A huntress pursues a unicorn through the savannah, believing that the money from selling its horn is her chance at freedom.
+When she finally confronts the wild creature, the huntress is forced to ask herself what price she would place on freedom.
 Art by Chenoa Gao.
-Appeared in Mega Fauna (which I also co-edited), an anthology of animal-themed children’s comics.
+Published in Mega Fauna (which I also co-edited), an anthology of animal-themed children’s comics.

-A memoir of my experiences at my grandfather’s funeral.
-How I dealt with the crushing sense of loss, and how I was able to finally say good-bye.
+A memoir of my experiences at my grandfather’s funeral, explored through the symbolism of the sea.
+How I dealt with the crushing sense of loss, how I tried to reach out to others, and how I was able to finally say good-bye.
 Art by Reetta Linjama.
-Appeared in Waterlogged: Tales from the Seventh Sea (which I also co-edited), an anthology of ocean-themed comics.
+Published in Waterlogged: Tales from the Seventh Sea (which I also co-edited), an anthology of ocean-themed comics.

 “An intimate examination of loss viewed through the lens of Tennyson’s nautical-themed ‘Crossing the Bar.’”Jason Wilkins, Waterlogged: Tales from the Seventh Sea, Broken Frontier

 A rip-roaring swashbuckling tale during the Golden Age of Piracy.
-The protagonist confronts a female pirate captain who hunts slavers, and is determined to be free.
+The protagonist is a young bride who confronts a woman leading a very different life — a female pirate captain who hunts slavers and is determined to remain free.
 Art by Ksenia Kozhevnikova.
-Also appeared in Waterlogged.
+Also from Waterlogged.

 Really grabs hold of the glamorized idea of a pirate fighting both gender roles and slavery….
 There’s a small twist at the end, and while I like how the story ends, it does leave me wanting more.Sheena McNeil, Waterlogged: Tales from the Seventh Sea, Sequential Tart

 The story of “Theseus and the Minotaur” from the Minotaur’s point of view.
-The famous monster wanders his labyrinth, searching desperately for escape, for meaning.
-In the end, there is only one way out.
+The famous monster wanders his labyrinth, searching desperately for meaning in his life and a way to escape this vast prison.
+In the end, there is only one way he can leave.
 Art by Ksenia Kozhevnikova.
-Appeared in Giants of Main Street, an anthology of fantasy tales set in the city.
+Published in Giants of Main Street, an anthology of fantasy tales set in the city.